-“If it doesn’t directly affect your family, kids under 8 do not need to hear about this,” says Dr. Deborah Gilboa, a parenting expert.
+“If it doesn’t directly affect your family, kids under 8 do not need to hear about this,” said Dr. Deborah Gilboa, a parenting expert.
 Before this age, children struggle to process it.

-But parents should talk to their younger children about mass shootings if they are at risk of hearing it from others, she says.
+But parents should talk to their younger children about mass shootings if they are at risk of hearing it from others, she said.

-While advice varies by age, Gilboa provides a general recommendation for all parents faced with telling their children about the latest mass shooting.
+While advice varies by age, Gilboa provided a general recommendation for all parents faced with telling their children about the latest mass shooting.

 “First, you have to process your own emotional response.
-What you do will affect them more than what you say,” she says.
+What you do will affect them more than what you say,” she said.
 “Have your first reaction away from your child.”

-She also provides the following recommendations for sharing bad news with children of all ages.
+She also provided the following recommendations for sharing bad news with children of all ages.

 Preschool-kindergarten: One-sentence story

-“You have to figure out before you talk to them what story you want them to tell themselves,” she says.
+“You have to figure out before you talk to them what story you want them to tell themselves,” she said.

-With young children, Gilboa recommends that parents keep their stories simple.
+With young children, Gilboa recommended that parents keep their stories simple.
 These stories should reinforce parents’ beliefs.
-Perhaps, parents want their children to know that a bad man hurt people.
+Perhaps, parents want their children to know that a bad person hurt people.
 Maybe parents want their children to know that someone with a serious illness felt angry and hurt people.

-“You are going to give a one-sentence story to anyone under 6,” she says.
+“You are going to give a one-sentence story to anyone under 6,” she said.